a7me3D/Tajrebtk/README.md

  - cd src
  - python manage.py migrate
  - python manage.py loaddata  initial_data.json

+You can Login as superuser:
+ username : root
+ password : admin123
+Or you can run python manage.py createsuperuser to add new superuser account

 Note that the app is a function based view